-As mentioned in section \ref{sec:results}, the average discrepancy of the \acrshort{ne central} population was $10.479^{\circ}$.
+The \acrshort{mean angular difference} of the \acrshort{ne central} population was $10.479^{\circ}$.
 As this population is a 1-1 comparison of the model \acrshort{pos B} solution to its corresponding \acrshort{ne central}, this figure is a reasonable estimate of the systematic error of \acrshort{qraft}.
-It is noticeable from figure \ref{fig:results_by_date_with_example} that \acrshort{qraft} segments features that do not correspond with true structure in the corona, particularly when comparing segmentations in \acrshort{cor-1} observations to segmentations in the \acrlong{ne central}, as shown in figure \ref{fig:centralB}.
+It is noticeable from Figure \ref{fig:results_by_date_with_example} that \acrshort{qraft} segments features that do not correspond with true structure in the corona, particularly when comparing segmentations in \acrshort{cor-1 pB} observations to segmentations in the \acrshort{ne central}, as shown in Figure \ref{fig:centralB}.
 In this comparison, there are clearly spurious segmentations in the \acrshort{cor-1} dataset that do not represent magnetic structure.
 In particular, features were seen to be originating from locations well beyond the solar occulting radius in several observations.
-While these features were able to be filtered out manually in this analysis, this still suggests that \acrshort{qraft} has room for improvement in feature detection and filtration.
-Figure \ref{fig_qraft_example} shows steps of the detrending and enhancement method described in section \ref{subsec:qraft}, and in particular panel (d) of this figure shows the fine quasi-radial structure revealed from the second order detrending.
-There do appear to be artifacts in this enhancement that may be mistaken for features by the algorithm that are not automatically filtered when selecting the final features.
+While many of these features were filtered out via \acrshort{qraft}'s checks in this analysis, this still suggests that \acrshort{qraft} has room for improvement in feature detection and filtration.
+Figure \ref{fig_qraft_example} shows steps of the detrending and enhancement method described in Section \ref{subsec:qraft}, and in particular panel (d) of this figure shows the fine quasi-radial structure revealed from the second order detrending.
+There do appear to be artifacts in this enhancement that may be mistaken for features by the algorithm that are not automatically filtered when selecting the final features, especially in the \acrshort{cor-1 pB} example.
 Since \acrshort{qraft} is in active development, the conclusion that it can be improved and from this further reduce the baseline error is reasonable.